-- MCM1: Public Education and Outreach: This includes the distribution of educational materials and outreach information on the impacts of polluted stormwater runoff on our water quality - MCM2: Public Participation and Involvement: This includes information on how the public can get involved in the stormwater management program process

-MCM3: Illicit Discharge Detection and Elimination: This involves the mapping of stormwater outfalls, and an annual field inspection of these outfalls and school operations to prevent and eliminate illicit discharges to our waterways

-- MCM4: Construction Site Stormwater Runoff Control: This involves the development, implementation and enforcement of an erosion and sediment control program for construction activities that disturb greater than or equal to 5,000 square feet (East of the Hudson Basin) or greater than, or equal to one (1) acre of land for other basins

-- MCM5: Post-Construction Runoff Control:

-This involves the enforcement of stormwater runoff from new development and redevelopment projects.
-Applicable controls include preventative measures that protect areas such as grassed swales or porous pavements
+- MCM1: Public Education and Outreach: This includes the distribution of educational materials and outreach information on the impacts of polluted stormwater runoff on our water quality - MCM2: Public Participation and Involvement: This includes information on how the public can get involved in the stormwater management program process - MCM3: Illicit Discharge Detection and Elimination: This involves the mapping of stormwater outfalls, and an annual field inspection of these outfalls and school operations to prevent and eliminate illicit discharges to our waterways - MCM4: Construction Site Stormwater Runoff Control: This involves the development, implementation and enforcement of an erosion and sediment control program for construction activities that disturb greater than or equal to 5,000 square feet (East of the Hudson Basin) or greater than, or equal to one acre of land for other basins - MCM5: Post-Construction Runoff Control: This involves the enforcement of rules concerning stormwater runoff from new development projects.
+Applicable controls include protective measures such as grassed swales or porous pavements

-- MCM6: Pollution Prevention/Good

-Housekeeping: The program includes operation

-and maintenance staff training on pollution

-prevention measures and activities such as street

-sweeping, cleaning of catch basins and the

-reduction of the use of pesticides or street salt
+• MCM6: Pollution Prevention/Good Housekeeping: The program includes operation and maintenance staff training on pollution prevention measures and activities such as street sweeping, cleaning of catch basins and the reduction of the use of pesticides or street salt

-5. GREEN INFRASTRUCRTURE PRACTICES FOR STORMWATER MANAGEMENT
+6. GREEN INFRASTRUCRTURE PRACTICES